Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Gros Morne offers striking natural beauty in western Newfoundland.
+With a long list of outdoor adventures, Gros Morne offers striking natural beauty in western Newfoundland.
 This national park and UNESCO World Heritage Site stretches across nearly 700 square miles as part of the Long Range Mountains.
-Encircled by tiny seaside communities, it features dense forests, freshwater fjords, dramatic cliffs and picturesque shorelines as well as barren lowlands, bogs and moose.
+Encircled by tiny seaside communities, it features dense forests, freshwater fjords, dramatic cliffs, and picturesque shorelines as well as barren lowlands, bogs and moose.
 It’s also known for its unique and complex geology, including the Tablelands, a mountain of flat-topped rock – a type of which is usually found only deep in the earth’s mantle, and truly an awe-inspiring sight.
 Hiking, camping, canoeing and kayaking are all popular here.
 If camping is a bit too “back to nature” for you, you’ll find plenty of cabin and cottage rentals that will put you right in the heart of it all.

 The chance to disconnect with the chaos of the modern world and reconnect with nature is just one of the reasons McLean’s Tsylos Park Lodge so special.
 You’ll also have the opportunity to reconnect with yourself, your loved ones, and maybe even one of your true passions.
 Forget about text messaging and computers, here you can truly soak in the peace and tranquility of nature.
 The lodge offers a perfect gathering place, along with delicious meals, for conversations around the table and sitting around the cozy fire.
 During the day there are a variety of activities to choose from, including world-class fly fishing and canoeing on the Chilko River as well as horseback riding and hiking among spectacular mountain views.